Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/home.md

 WBCs further divide into subclasses based on their structure and function, and some other diseases may cause an abnormally low or high count of a specific subclass of WBCs.
 We therefore to not only identify WBCs in cellular images but also **classify** these WBCs into their appropriate types.

 We will work with a <a href="https://github.com/Shenggan/BCCD_Dataset" target="_blank">dataset</a> containing blood cell images depicting both RBCs and WBCs.
 As shown in the figure below, these images contain the three main families of WBCs: **granulocytes**, **lymphocytes**, and **monocytes**.
-Our goal is twofold: first, can we excise the WBCs from the images?
-Second, can we train a computer to categorize them by family?
+Granulocytes have a **multilobular nucleus**, which consists of several round “lobes” that are linked by thin strands of nuclear material.
+Monocyte and lymphocyte nuclei only have a single lobe, but the resulting shapes of the nuclei are quite different: lymphocyte nuclei tend to have a more rounded shape (taking up a greater fraction of the cell’s volume), whereas monocyte nuclei have a more irregular shape.

 | Granulocyte | Monocyte | Lymphocyte |
 :-------------------------:|:-------------------------:|:-------------------------:
 ![](../assets/images/neutrophil.png)  |  ![](../assets/images/monocyte.png)   |  ![](../assets/images/lymphocyte.png)

 Three images from the blood cell image dataset showing three types of WBCs.
-(Left) A neutrophil, illustrating the multilobular structure of this WBC type.
+(Left) A specific subtype of granulocyte called a neutrophil, illustrating the multilobular structure of this WBC family.
 (Center) A monocyte with a single, irregularly-shaped nucleus.
 (Right) A lymphocyte with a round nucleus.
-(Note: blood cells correspond to image IDs 3, 15, and 20, respectively.)
+(In the provided dataset, these cells correspond to image IDs 3, 15, and 20, respectively.)
 {: style="font-size: medium;"}

-Using biological features

-Note that the cells have been stained so that WBC nuclei show up as bluish purple.
+Our goal is twofold: first, can we excise the WBCs from the images?
+Second, can we train a computer to classify these WBCs by family?
 To perform these tasks, we will enlist <a href="http://www.cellorganizer.org" target="_blank">CellOrganizer</a>, a powerful software resource that can perform automated analyses on cellular images.

-Identifying WBCs is particularly easy, since we only need to excise the large purplish regions.
-That having been said,

-Dividing WBCs into three different classes might be a bit trickier, but is made easier if we know what to look for.
-For example, neutrophils have a multilobular nucleus, meaning that the nucleus consists of several round “lobes” that are linked by thin strands of nuclear material.
-Monocyte and lymphocyte nuclei only have a single lobe, but the resulting shapes of the nuclei are quite different.
-Lymphocyte nuclei tend to have a more rounded shape (and take up more of the cell’s volume), whereas monocyte nuclei have a more irregular shape.

-How can we program a computer to "see" the WBCs in these images and classify them into families?
-This module will focus on resolving these two questions.
+When you look at the cells in the figure above, you may think that our tasks will be easy.
+After all, identifying WBCs is simply a matter of excising the large purplish regions. our eyes are the result of billions of years of evolution to be able to identify patterns and differentiate objects.
+For that reason, we will see that training a computer to "see" these images in order to separate and classify WBCs is trickier than you might think.